michaeltoohig/BeetsPluginStructuredComments/README.md

 In any other situation please use the Issue tracker.

-## Acknowledgements
-Many thanks to the developer of the [beets-template](https://github.com/adamjakab/BeetsPluginTemplate) for the Beets Plugin skeleton.

 ## Final Remarks
-This plugin is still in development and not yet safe for use; although I am using it now.
+This plugin is use as-is and be sure to have a backup of your library before using yourself.